Diderot-Language/examples/README.md

 its not very useful.

 Instead, post-processing of Diderot output often generates PNG images, which means you'll want a **separate** Teem build that includes PNG and zlib.
-If you don't already have such a Teem build in your path, you can:
+You get get this with:

 	mkdir teem-util
 	cd teem-util; TEEMUTIL=`pwd`; cd -